abmist/s1ci/README.md

 `git clone https://github.com/abmist/Project_1.git`

-Once that command has been completed, you will need *node.js* and *npm* to run it.
-If you have them installed, you will have to run the following commands:
+Once that command has been completed, you will need *node.js* and *npm*.
+If you have them installed, run the following commands:

 1. `cd project_1`
 2. `npm install -g http-server`
 	* *NOTE: If you are running on Windows, you will need to make sure that you're running the command tool as administrator.
 If you're using Mac OS X or Linux, make sure to run it as root using `sudo npm install -g http-server`*

-Once the above steps have been completed, you should be able to run the following command:
+Once the above steps have been completed, enter the following command:

 `npm start`